The difference between IMS, WMS, ERP, BI, and Inact

 It can be difficult to navigate the different system types in the supply chain landscape.

-But still, you are left without the most important thing:
+And that's precisely where many companies are left without the most important thing:

-Insight into where value is created—and where it disappears.
+Insight into where value is created – and where it disappears.

 Why does the confusion arise?